-The customer in question had been using Jira Software and Jira Service Desk for quite some time.
-Increasingly more of their IT processes were handled via central Service Desk projects.
+The customer in question had been using Jira Software and Jira Service Management for quite some time.
+Increasingly more of their IT processes were handled via central Service Management projects.
 They wanted to look at the possibilities of moving their onboarding process to Jira too.
 Before moving, this whole process was handled entirely via e-mail.
-They wanted to move to a Jira Service Desk request template and integrate the allocation of assets, such as laptops, to the new employee.
+They wanted to move to a Jira Service Management request template and integrate the allocation of assets, such as laptops, to the new employee.

 Automating the onboarding process